Carlos Torres, Executive Director

 Cheryl San Miron, Clerical Specialist

-Cheryl San Miron has been employed with the City of Pittsburgh since 1998, working in the Innovation & Performance Department (known then as City Information System), and the Department of Finance.
+Cheryl San Miron has been employed with the City of Pittsburgh since 1998, working in the Innovation & Performance Department (then known as City Information System), and the Department of Finance.
 In 2011, Ms. San Miron transferred to the Commission on Human Relations, where she functions as a Clerical Specialist.